EthanEDev/reactjs-counter/README.md

 ## Features

-- Increment and decrement functionality
-- Reset counter value
+- Increase by 1
+- Decrease by 1
+- Increase by 5
+- Decrease by 5
 - Responsive design

 ## Installation